-If you’re in Philadelphia this spring check out these beautiful outdoor art displays of Chinese lanterns!
-There are 29 sets consisting of many different sculpture pieces; from the traditional Chinese hanging lanterns, to pandas, leopards, butterflies, and even the famous terra cotta army.
+If you’re in Philadelphia in May or June check out these beautiful outdoor art displays of Chinese lanterns!
+There beautiful sets consisting of many different sculpture pieces; from the traditional Chinese hanging lanterns, to pandas, leopards, butterflies, and even the famous Terra Cotta army.

-It’s open for free during the day time till 5pm, but in the evenings from 6:30-10pm(Sunday-Thursday) or 6:30-11pm(Friday-Saturday) it costs $17 for adults, $15 for seniors and military, and $12 for children to get in.
+It’s open for free during the day time till 5 or 6pm, but in the evenings from 7-11pm(Sunday-Thursday) or 6-11pm(Friday-Saturday) it costs $18 for adults, $15 for seniors and military, and $12 for children to get in.
 At night the sculptures are all lit up with thousands of LED lights, and there are various live performances going on and authentic food vendors to choose from.
 More information can be found on the official website.

 When I got there it was day time, so I wandered around and took a bunch of pictures of all the displays.
 They were all so vibrant and colorful, it was hard to pick a favorite!
 Each display had a small sign explaining what it was and the meaning behind it.